Timeline and recovery

 Review changes

 Click a timeline entry to expand it.
 Open Knowledge shows an inline diff so you can compare that version with the current document.
+If that version is the same as the current document, you will see no changes.

 You can switch between unified and split diff layouts from the editor controls.